 A simple user interface, an intuitive authoring tool, social learning tools and a reporting system – the last thing you need is to automate some processes to make sure that you spend enough time building a community and less time trying to manage your LMS.
 There are several kinds of automation that can take place an LMS; for example, automated notifications for the upcoming conference, or a notification that learners soon completing a course, or that your certification will soon expire.
 A myriad of different types of notifications will be available to the LMS administrator and some LMSs will even allow the custom creation of notifications to cater to the specific needs of the administrator, for specific courses or even specific user groups.

 An LMS is a set of tools used to manage and deliver educational and training content to learners across an online platform.
-When choosing an LMS from an administrator’s point of view, you should always look for:
+When choosing an LMS from an administrator’s point of view, you should always look for some important LMS features, like the following:

 - A simple User Interface: an environment in which you find what you need, quick and easy.